Back to Case Studies

 The solution

-Omni-Channel routing architecture
+Omni-Channel routing

-The structure was consolidated into a single specialist line, reserved for non-English speaking markets like Spain and France where infrastructure was still maturing and automation was limited.
+The structure was consolidated into a single line, reserved for non-English speaking markets like Spain and France where infrastructure was still maturing and automation was limited.

 Channel routing automation